Clinton-Davis/focus_fitness/README.md

     ```

 9. To migrate to the postgres db.
 First `import dj-databas-url` at the top of the setting.py.
-10. Then comment out the default database configuration and add
+10. Then comment out the default database configuration and add:

     ```python
     DATABASES = {